john221wick/nvim-tmux_setup/README.md

 ---

-This template is straightforward and easy for configuring neovim and tmux in your linux or macos
+This template is straightforward and easy for configuring neovim and tmux in your linux or macos.
+However i have not added important plugins, i will add it soon.